Because We Want You Around for Those Special Moments

 When and how will I be paid?

-Study participants will be paid three times for their time and effort:
+Study participants will be paid three times via electronic gift card for their time and effort:

 - First, for the confirmed completion of the Enrollment visit, which includes the at-home blood draw and baseline lung cancer screening test (chest CT scan) ($100)